 Nebraska’s top court: Voters to decide on expanding Medicaid

-Nebraska’s Republican-dominated Legislature rejected six previous attempts to expand Medicaid.
-Utah and Idaho have similar ballot measures pending.
-Maine became the first state to expand Medicaid by ballot measure last year.
+Nebraska’s Legislature has rejected six previous attempts to expand Medicaid.
+Utah and Idaho have similar ballot measures pending this year.
+Maine became the first state to expand Medicaid through a ballot measure in 2017.

-The lawsuit was filed by state Sen. Lydia Brasch and former state Sen. Mark Christensen, both Republicans who helped derail similar bills in the Legislature.
+The lawsuit that sought to overturn the citizen-led ballot drive was filed by state Sen. Lydia Brasch and former state Sen. Mark Christensen, both Republicans who helped derail similar bills in the Legislature.
+Republican Gov. Pete Ricketts opposes expanding Medicaid as well, arguing the state can’t afford it without diverting money from other services or raising taxes, which he has pledged not to do.